tlemane/kmviz/docs/docs/plugins/plugin_layout.md

 ## Implementation

 Here is an example of a plugin providing a new layout.
-A complete example is available at [:fontawesome-brands-github: kmviz_instance_plugin](https://github.com/tlemane/kmviz/plugins/kmviz_instance_plugin).
+See [:fontawesome-brands-github: kmviz_instance_plugin](https://github.com/tlemane/kmviz/plugins/kmviz_instance_plugin) for a complete example.

 ```py title="kmviz_layout_plugin/__init__.py"
 from kmviz.core.plugin import KmVizPlugin